jeremyong/klein/docs/index.md

 - Conjugation (aka "sandwich") operators (defined via the call operator on planes, rotors, translators, and motors)
 - Inner product (used for metric measurements and to project entities)
 - Standard arithmetic operations
+- Motor logarithm to compute the motor axis
 - Line exponentiation to generate motors
-- Motor logarithm to compute the motor axis
+- Rotor logarithm to compute the rotor axis (also referred to as a `branch`)

-The latter two operators can be used to efficiently implement what is traditionally known as the spherical lerp.
+- Branch exponentiation to generate rotors

+The "spherical interpolation" operator slerp can be implemented easily in terms of the rotor or motor logarithm, depending on what is needed.